It started with a question…

 Why doesn’t anyone use North Carolina-grown barley to make craft beer?

 In the beginning, the learning curve was steep.
-We dove into agriculture production schedules, variety trials, malting procedures, and the global commodity market to wrap our arms around all the facets of creating locally produced malt.
+We dove into agriculture production schedules, variety trials, malting procedures, and the global commodity market to wrap our arms around all the facets of creating locally produced malt for brewers.
 Thankfully, we were able to reach out to the North Carolina Agricultural Extension Agency, United States Department of Agriculture, and Carolina Farm Stewardship Association, who connected us to farmers, grain brokers, and researchers.
 After we established these invaluable relationships, we focused on malting techniques and production methodologies currently in use throughout the United States.
 A few months later we were on our way to Winnipeg, Manitoba to enroll in the inaugural Malt Academy course at the Canadian Malting Barley Technical Center.

 We began malting 1-ton batches in the fall of 2011.
 We utilized 6-row Thoroughbred barley, Wrens Abruzzi Rye, and several different heirloom wheat varieties in those early days.
 Once we were satisfied with the quality and flavor we set off to meet with breweries across North Carolina.
 The message was simple….this product is unique, flavorful and supports a network of local farmers.
 As we slowly won over hearts and minds, one-offs and seasonals started to trickle into the marketplace in 2012.
 By 2013 we had a solid customer base and sales were steadily increasing.
 Buoyed by the release of RyePA from New Belgium, we were able secure funding for Malt House 2.0.